Looking for an internet dongle to get online with?

 Pros

-- MiFi device is quite a good bit of kit.
+- EE’s Wi-Fi hotspot device is a great bit of kit.

 Cons